dCache/release-notes/dcache-minimal-installation.md

 - Components can run different, but compatible versions.

-Services communicate with each other by sending messages.
-This is true for both our single-domain dCache instance and one spanning many thousands of machines.
-The difference is that, when a dCache instance spans multiple domains, there needs to be some mechanism for sending messages between services located in different domains.
+ It is worth noticing that, when a dCache instance spans multiple domains, there needs to be some mechanism for sending messages between services located in different domains.
 This is done by establishing tunnels between domains.
 A tunnel is a TCP connection over which all messages